hyperlabs-finance/hypershare/README.md

 For its initial release Hypersurface is targeting a set of rules and transfer controls that are universally applicable.
 However, as the protocol grows we hope to be able to add further fidelity to the compliance contracts, implementing new rules in accordance with jurisdictional requirements.
 With the development of the compliance contracts, we expect to see the emergence of greatly increased liquidity.

 ### Limit Holder
 The limit holder compliance smart contract enforces limit-based transfer controls, such as ensuring the maximum number of holders or specific jurisdictional limits have not been exceeded.
-Limit holder manages frozen tokens, wallets and ensures that tokens are not transferred while paused or in non fractional quantities if required.
+Limit holder manages frozen tokens, wallets and ensures that tokens are not transferred while paused or in non divisible quantities if required.

 ### Claims Required
 The claims required compliance smart contract verifies that the receiver is either whitelisted and therefore exempt, or that the receiver has the appropriate claims to receive equity tokens.
 Instead of manually checking each interaction the compliance contracts can be used to define essential properties.
 Claims can be used to verify the properties of an account on-chain.